-$$\vec{v}(\omega) = \boldsymbol{\sigma} \cdot \vec{H}(\omega) \Rightarrow \vec{H}(\omega) = \boldsymbol{\sigma}^{-1} \cdot \vec{v}(\omega) . \tag{7}$$
+$$\vec{v}(\omega) = \boldsymbol{\sigma} \cdot \vec{H}(\omega) \Rightarrow \vec{H}(\omega) = \boldsymbol{\sigma}^{-1} \cdot \vec{v}(\omega).$$ (7)

 The force density matrix σ is not compulsory quadratic and nonsingular.
 For this reason, the MOORE-PENROSE pseudoinverse σ^+ is calculated, which exists even for singular and nonquadratic matrices.
 For calculation of the pseudoinverse, the force density matrix must have full column rank.
 Furthermore, arbitrary orders can be used, which leads to an overdetermined system of equations.
 This is solved by the method of least squares.
 In order to check the calculated transfer functions, they are multiplied with the force density matrix.
 In the case the system of equations is overdetermined it is possible that there are multiple solutions of the pseudoinverse.
 For this reason, a correction factor is determined out of the calculated and the measured velocity matrix, which is then multiplied with the transfer functions matrix.
 The so evaluated transfer functions show that the force mode of the fourth order excited the machine the most.
 As well as the other even force modes of order 0 and 2, which lead to an excitation of the machine.
-The transfer functions for the uneven force modes 1, 3 and 5 are lesser in size, because they are not excited by the force density waves (compare Figure 4).
-A comparison with the numerical determinated unit-force transfer functions (see Figure 3) shows that the transfer functions excited by even force modes are in the same dimension.
+The transfer functions for the uneven force modes 1, 3 and 5 are lesser in size, because they are not excited by the force density waves (compare Fig. 4).
+A comparison with the numerical determinated unit-force transfer functions (see Fig. 3) shows that the transfer functions excited by even force modes are in the same dimension.
 The transfer functions excited by uneven force modes are much smaller than the simulated ones.
-An adaption of the material parameters used in the numerical simulation is recommended.
-Thus, the simulation quality can be improved and the deviance between measurement and calculation can be minimized.
+An adaption of the material parameters YOUNGs modulus, POISSONs ratio and shear modulus [11] used in the numerical simulation is recommended.
+Thus, the simulation quality can be improved and the deviance between measurement and calculation can be minimized as described in [4].

-Conclusion
+5. Conclusion

 An approach for the evaluation of magnitude- and phase-correct unit-force transfer functions for structural dynamic simulations is presented.
 Complex transfer functions are calculated for an exemplary machine.
 This is done with a harmonic analysis.
 For this purpose, rotating radial unit-force density waves are imposed directly to the stator teeth.
 The transfer functions are determined for surface velocity with reference to pressure on a circular ring in the middle of the machine's surface.
 The evaluated transfer functions are verified by test bench measurements.
 A force density distribution must be calculated out of the rotor angle and the phase currents, because it cannot be determined by measurement techniques.
 The surface acceleration is measured at a point in the middle of the stator.
 For calculating the transfer functions, the MOORE-PENROSE pseudoinverse is necessary.
 The comparison shows that the measured transfer functions are in the same dimension as the calculated for the even force modes.
 The determining and adaption of material properties for the simulation is essential.
 With the evaluated transfer functions, the machine's surface velocity can be calculated fast for different types of force density excitations at different machine's operating points.
-For future measurements, it is planned to appraise more measuring points on the machine's surface, so that the expanding modes can be determined as well.
+The transfer functions deliver more detailed prediction concerning sound radiation than simple cylinder models (compare [5]).
+They are relevant for full transient machine models (introduced in [12]) or multi-physics lumped models as presented in [10,11].